TheAsouka/SimpleEthereumSlot/README.md

 # SimpleEthereumSlot
-A simple slot machine in Python working on a local Ethereum blockchain using Web3 library.
+A simple slot machine in Python3.9 working on a local Ethereum blockchain using Web3 library.
 We love slots, we love blockchain.

 # WARNING